blwatkins/Data-Structures-From-A-New-Perspective/6_Trees/day4.md

   * How does it work?

 ## What does it mean for a tree to become "un-balanced"?
-  * For every node in a tree, the difference in height between the left and right subtrees is not greater than 1.
+  * For every node in a tree, the difference in height between the left and right subtrees is greater than 1.

 ## Cases of Un-Balance
   * Case 1